Cyprus’ finance minister to leave post by year’s end

 - NASA weighs shelving Boeing rocket, using other option for flight to moon

-Georgiades was appointed finance minister in the immediate aftermath of a multibillion-euro rescue deal that Cyprus was forced to accept after a banking crisis nearly bankrupted the country.
+Georgiades, 46, was appointed to steer the Cypriot economy in the immediate aftermath of a multibillion-euro rescue deal that Cyprus was forced to accept after a banking crisis nearly bankrupted the country.

+The inquiry faulted senior executives for bad judgment, inaction and ineptitude in dealing with the Co-op’s bad loan portfolio and pointed to Georgiades’ “heavy burden of responsibility” for not firing executives and for the bank’s “mistaken course” in efforts to have it return to private hands.

+The government became the Co-operative bank’s majority stakeholder with a 1.5 billion-euro ($1.7 billion) bailout as part of the 2013 rescue deal.